Swiss Data Aggregator DAGI FAQs

 The values of a given entity can be added and updated in three different layers:

-- The Approval layer: this layer concerns the validation of the data by the swiss Infospecies data centers, specifically in cases where sensitive data must be hidden or replaced by a less precise information (e.g. the coordinates of a rare and threatened species are replaced by their corresponding 10 km-square).
+- The Validation layer: this layer concerns the validation of the data by the swiss Infospecies data centers, specifically in cases where sensitive data must be hidden or replaced by a less precise information (e.g. the coordinates of a rare and threatened species are replaced by their corresponding 10 km-square).

 What does the Encoding do?